-This subject allows students to experience the skills and pathways associated with the building and construction industry.
+Description of the Learning: This subject allows students to experience the skills and pathways associated with the building and construction industry.
 Through a hands-on approach, students will be given the opportunity to develop fundamental skills in Carpentry and various other trades.
-Students will undertake their learning both indoors, outdoors, independently and as part of a team.
-They will be exposed to plant (industrial space) and equipment that are trade specific and be given individual choices when deciding what items to produce.
+Students will undertake their learning indoors, outdoors, independently and as part of a team.
+They will be exposed to plant (industrial space) and equipment that are trade specific and be given individual choice when deciding what items to produce.